-A modern metropolis nestled between the ruins of an ancient city, Luxor is often referred to as the world’s largest open air museum.
+A modern metropolis nestled between the ruins of an ancient city, Luxor is often referred to as the world’s largest open-air museum.
 State of the art hotels stand side by side with age-old temples and monuments, beautifully preserved and surrounded by legend and intrigue.

-Step back in time to the land of the pharaohs, where kings and queens were worshipped as gods and towering temples in their honour dominated the city skyline.
+The ancient monuments here are a testament to Egypt’s story, but the Luxor Museum could be a great place to stop in when the sun reaches its highest.
+You don’t have to be a history buff to enjoy what Luxor has to offer so step back in time to the land of the pharaohs, where kings and queens were worshipped as gods and towering temples in their honour dominated the city skyline.
 Wander roads lined with sphinxes and try your hand at deciphering aged hieroglyphics intricately carved into walls, before indulging in a cocktail or two in a rooftop bar as the sun goes down.

 Although a fantastic city for sightseers, those on cheap Luxor holidays are not limited to the historic attractions.
 For example, you could take a cruise on the famous River Nile in one of the many local felucca boats, or journey into the desert on camelback.

 There is also a large souk, or market, in Luxor, which is a great place to find authentic gifts for friends and family back home.
 Exploring its sights and sounds can lead to a pleasant day and allows you to haggle your way through the lively souks and experience taste explosions with the local cuisine.